 What can you expect before your surgical appointment in the Refractive Laser Suite?

-Before coming in for your appointment, your surgeon’s Practice Manager will contact you to check that you have not been experiencing any symptoms of Covid-19, including a high temperature, new persistent cough or change to your sense of smell or taste.
-If you are experiencing any of these symptoms you will be asked to stay at home for seven days or 14 days if a household member has symptoms, and to contact NHS 111 online if your symptoms worsen.
-They will also contact you to discuss rearranging your appointment when it is safe to do so.
+Before coming in for your appointment, if you are experiencing any symptoms of Covid-19, including a high temperature, new persistent cough or a loss of or change to your sense of smell or taste, please follow guidance and stay at home for ten days (or 14 days if a household member has these symptoms).
+Please contact your Consultants Practice Manager to re-arrange your appointment for when it is safe to do so.

 What can you expect at your surgical appointment in the Refractive Laser Suite?